Skip to content

 • Collapse / snap-to-edge affordances.
 Collapsible panels, snap points, and double-click-to-reset are incumbent features (react-resizable-panels, paneforge, allotment, angular-split) that Rozie does not model today.

-• @rozie-ui/resizable is 0.1.0.
-The surface (5 props / 1 event / 2-verb handle / 3 slots) is stable and gate-verified across all six targets, but it is younger and less battle-tested than the established per-framework libraries.
+• @rozie-ui/resizable is pre-1.0.
+The surface is stable and gate-verified, but it is younger and less battle-tested than the established per-framework libraries.
+The full prop, event, handle, and slot tables live in the API reference.

 Try it